sith-lab/amulet/README.md

 if you want to try testing with a smaller number of programs first.

 **Note:** Like any fuzzing framework, we automatate the vulnerability detection, but root-causing it is a manual process and not provided by the above scripts.
 Please take a look at our paper to understand how we root-cause identified leaks, if you are using it to test your defense.

+For 50 parallel instances, this table will take around ~3 hours to generate.
+(Tested on an AMD EPYC 7713 @ 3.72GHz) For 100 parallel instances, this table will take around ~9 hours to generate.
+(Tested on an AMD EPYC 7713 @ 3.72GHz)

 ## Docker Flow